Kyle Isbel Preview, Player Props: Royals vs. Mariners

 Mariners Pitching Rankings

-- The Mariners have a 3.72 team ERA that ranks No. 1 among all MLB pitching staffs.
+- The Mariners have a 3.70 team ERA that ranks first among all league pitching staffs.

-- Mariners pitchers combine to allow the fourth-fewest home runs in baseball (137 total, 1.1 per game).
+- The Mariners allow the fourth-fewest home runs in baseball (138 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.